AG Dana Nessel expected to review Joan Jackson Johnson Case

 Johnson said she was put on administrative leave Thursday and hasn’t been told how long that may last.

-On Monday night, the Lansing community showed their support for Jackson at the city council meeting.
+the Lansing community showed their support for Jackson at the city council meeting.

 Mayor Schor was also at the meeting and said he appreciated the work Jackson has done for the city.